 Typical users of OES Services include foundries and metal casting facilities, as they use metals and alloys all the time, and the purity of metals and alloys is of very high importance.

-While the machines and tools used to measure absorption tend to be accurate, they still require a certain level of maintenance and calibration to ensure they continue to be reliable.
-From initial testing to repairs and maintenance, you can contact us about the PI and OES services we offer.
+While the machines and tools used to measure absorption tend to be accurate, they still require a certain level of maintenance and calibration to ensure they remain reliable.
+From initial testing to repairs and maintenance, you can contact us about the PMI and OES services we offer.

 We can help you to ensure your tools and equipment continue to function as intended.